Next Generation Air Transportation System: Multiple Runway Operations and Separation Management

 The Converging Runway Display Aid is an automation tool used by air traffic controllers to manage the sequence of arrival flows on converging or intersecting runways.
-It is operational at Boston, Chicago O'Hare, Denver, Las Vegas, Memphis, Minneapolis-St. Paul, Newark, Phoenix, and Philadelphia, and enhances an airport's effective throughput under certain conditions.
+It is operational at Boston, Chicago O'Hare, Denver, Las Vegas, Memphis, Minneapolis-St. Paul, Newark, Phoenix, and Philadelphia, and enhances an airport's throughput under certain conditions.

 A separation efficiency tool called Automated Terminal Proximity Alert was first implemented at Minneapolis-St. Paul in May 2011 and now is deployed at 14 TRACON facilities across the country.
-It better informs air traffic controllers of gaps so they can tell pilots to adjust their speed or direct them on a shorter path to the runway.
+It better informs air traffic controllers of gaps so they can tell pilots to adjust their speed or direct them to a shorter path to the runway.
 During its first year of use, the number of go-arounds declined by 23 percent for flights headed to Minneapolis-St. Paul.
 Excess flight time due to a go-around decreased by 19 percent.